Rick Reynolds, LCSW

 Grieving the Loss of the Affair Partner

 After an affair, if the unfaithful spouse seems to be grieving the loss of their AP, the hurt spouse often feels they've made a colossal mistake.
-It's easy to assume the unfaithful spouse isn't committed, but that's not necessarily true.
+It's easy to assume the wayward spouse isn't committed, but that's not necessarily true.
 More often than not, the root problem isn't a lack of commitment to the marriage but a lack of shared vision.

 Dreams of the future for the betrayed spouse aren't simply rewritten, they are shattered.
 The impact of the betrayal causes them to question their past, their judgement, their image of the person they married, their present, and their future.
+The devastation of infidelity isn't their only barrier; they've also lost their vision of how life was going to be.
+Hopelessness demoralizes both partners, leaving them grasping for shared dreams that could energize their life together.

 This isn't to say that couples have to always feel passionate about their future together, but in the absence of passion, at the very least, they need to be committed to doing the next right thing.
 At the same time, they need to, once again, begin dreaming together and be willing to imagine a life together that both would enjoy.
 Recovery is hard, messy work!